Divya0606/RazorPay-Clone/README.md

-Razorpay clone using Tailwind css for responsive and appleaing visualization.
+#RazorPay-Clone Razorpay clone using Tailwind css for responsive and appleaing visualization.